lucas-flanagan/chatrm/README.md

 Any advise for common problems or issues.
 ```
 If the client setup is not working, ensure that the server is properly configured.
-Once a chat has been established, it must be maintained.
-You cannot exit smoothly.
 If any devices involved in the connection fail, then the server will exit.
 ```